-Stephanie Norcio runs the beautiful test kitchen at Surfas Culinary District in Culver City, a mecca for top-notch cooking equipment and classes that cater to everyone from young kids to aspiring Master Chefs.
-Upcoming classes include Chinese take-out and Greek favorites for families and make-and-take holiday pies.
+When we met Stephanie Norcio, she was in charge of the beautiful test kitchen at Surfas Culinary District, which was then located in Culver City.
+Surfas is still a mecca for top-notch cooking equipment and classes that cater to everyone from young kids to aspiring Master Chefs.
 Norcio, a whiz of a chef who is great with kids, was kind enough to share this recipe for pie pops.
 Her crust is amazingly flaky and tasty, but the pops can also be made with pre-made crust (even gluten free).

 “To make these fun, adorable pie pops takes a bit of preparation, but know that all components can be made up to a week in advance and stored until ready to assemble and bake,” Norcio says.
 They have a shelf life of four to five days stored at room temperature and freeze very well for up to two months.
 Your kids can learn to make them from Norcio in person at a class at Surfas Nov.
 23. Learn more at www.surfasonline.com.